teban1116/Electronic_distribution/README.md

 You can execute the first file in your terminal, I recomend this.

 You can, however, look at the second file for the code and results.
+Because of random initialization, you shouldn't get the exact same results.